 - Wrinkles finely

 Yearling leather is a calf that becomes boots for his first birthday.
 Not that young, not that old, it’s the perfect leather for guys who just can’t decide between calf and steer.
-It’s soft, mildly grainy, and the fact that it’s a compromise between young and old might turn off some guys who want a dress boot or a hardy outdoor boot.
-It’s both and neither, but I do want to emphasize that these shoes are great in the outdoors.
+It’s soft, mildly grainy, and withstands anything you throw at it.

-Within a week of wear the boots did accrue some wrinkles, as you can see in the picture above.
-But I found it wrinkled finely, more like calf than steer, which some consumers will be happy about.
-That said they did wrinkle pretty quickly, and while it’s not super noticeable, don’t expect that clean, sock-like appearance to last forever.
+Within a week of wear the boots did accrue some wrinkles, as you can see in the picture above, but it wrinkled finely, which consumers will be happy about.

 R.M.
 Williams Comfort Craftsman Leather Care

-- Use R.M.
-William’s own polish and conditioner
+- R.M.
+William’s makes their own polish and conditioner (but any good waxy conditioner will do)

 - R.M.
 Williams’ factory is able to make repairs

-What’s a little frustrating is that you’re asked to apply the conditioner every 4 to 6 weeks, which is super frequent.
-Most boots, depending on how frequently you’re wearing them, only need conditioning every three to six months or so.
-But since this is yearling leather, and since the boots are pretty expensive, I’m inclined to believe whatever R.M. tells me to do with these things.
-So that’s the long and short of it: monthly conditioning
+What’s strange is that you’re asked to apply the conditioner every 4 to 6 weeks, which is super frequent.
+Most boots, depending on how frequently you’re wearing them, only need conditioning every three to six months or so, and anecdotally, I’ve known dozens of guys with R.M.s who seldom condition theirs.

 One cool thing about the company is that they’ll take care of boot repairs for you at their factory in Australia.
 R.M. says their boots are made to be taken apart and put back together and the facility carries out 21,000 repairs per year.
 The processes cost anywhere from $50 to $225 depending on what needs to be done: a re-last and back lining replacement is the most expensive procedure, while your standard resole costs $165.
-That’s a lot less than a new pair of boots, but of course you have to take into consideration the fact that if you’re living overseas international shipping on a pair of boots gets pretty pricy.
+That’s a lot less than a new pair of boots, but of course, any local cobbler will be able to resole it for less of a hassle.

 R.M.
 Williams Comfort Craftsman Sole